I know it’s mid-February already, but there’s no time like the present for the first blog post of the year!

 It’s been less than a month since graduation and I feel that it has finally sunk in that, after spending the majority of my life in school, I am finally finished (for now, at least.)
-Before I get into the nitty-gritty of this, I’d like to share a story or two about my last two semesters in university: thesis and graduation.
+Before I get into the nitty-gritty of this, I’d like to share a story or two about my last two semesters in university focusing mainly on my thesis and graduation.
 I’ll be splitting these into two separate blog posts, so brace yourself for a lengthy read!

-I know I’ve been hinting this post several times in the past when I was still working on my thesis, and I’m happy to finally share my thought process on the entire thing: the concept of the story, the actual writing, and, eventually, the illustration process.
+THESIS I know I’ve been hinting this post several times in the past when I was still working on my thesis, and I’m happy to finally share my thought process on the entire thing: the concept of the story, the writing, and, finally, the illustration process.

 It was in my second year of university when I decided two things: one, that I would like to write and illustrate a children’s book for my thesis.
 And, two, I want to do my thesis alone (I guess I was too traumatized by group work and I know that I’m too much of a perfectionist, so I worried for partnerships when it comes big projects, like a thesis.)
 Seeing that I had around two years before I would reach the thesis term, I prepared hastily for this in order to have the skills for it.
 I went to talks and took writing classes to improve my storytelling, I practiced my brush lettering, studied more watercolor techniques, and read + reread a lot of children’s books.
 I wrote a lot of stories and articles to practice.
 (I also stocked up on art supplies!)
 Eventually, the thesis term arrived, and I was ready to face the long road ahead.

-My thesis was divided into two terms: the research + topic defense term and the thesis implementation term.
+My thesis was divided into two terms: the research term and the thesis implementation term.
 The first term focused more on the story development and research, which went by rather quickly.
+(I enjoyed writing and researching—I’ve learned so much!)
 The second term is when I got to apply what I’ve learned…and have fun with it!